Matcher Plugins

 array; Required: yes; Default: none - Supported items:

-- domain expressions
+- domain expressions, supporting

-- provider references with domain match capability, such as
+full:,domain:,keyword:,regexp:, and bare domains without a prefix asdomain:rules - provider references with domain match capability, such as

 domain_setorgeosite - file references